pavelO11/pavelO11/README.md

 ### About me 🙆🏼‍♂️
 A passionate developer from Russia 🇷🇺

-I am engaged in commercial development of various web application projects, I write both Front-End and Back-End.
+I am engaged in commercial development of various web application projects, I write both Front-End and Back-End.<br>

-I use such frameworks as React, Next, Vue, Nuxt, all the time I try to go deeper into the studied technologies and discover new ones.
-I am always improving my skills in JavaScript, TypeScript, studying them in depth.
+I use such frameworks as React, Next, Vue, Nuxt, all the time I try to go deeper into the studied technologies and discover new ones.<br>
+I am always improving my skills in JavaScript, TypeScript, studying them in depth.<br>

 My own [Telegram channel](https://t.me/p1WebDev) where you can find out more about me!